 Enjoy this amazing Fall menu by 12th Street Catering.
 They recently received recognition in the Philadelphia Magazine for their sustainability practices.

 Vegan (V), Vegetarian (Veg), and Gluten Free (GF) have been considered throughout the menu.

-We are pleased to announce the Community Awardee & Project finalists .
-Join us the night of the event to hear us announce the three project winners!
+We are pleased to announce the Community Awardee as well as Project Finalists and Winners.
+Winners (noted below) were announced the night of the event - congratulations!!

 1300 Noble Street, Philadelphia, PA 19123